Sh0aibAli/Appium-Java-Mobile-Web-API/README.md

 6. Appium Server URL(local Host) - http://127.0.0.1:4723/wd/hub

 # Framework Description
-This framework consist of packages such as `pages`,`testcases`,`utilities` and `resources`.
+This framework consist of packages such as `api`, `pages`, `testcases`, `utilities` and `resources`.
 And testng.xml file for running the testcases.
+`api` consist of `endpoints` and `payloads` packages which further consists of java classes for generating routes and faker user data.
 `pages` consist of web pages and mobile pages for locating elements and performing actions.
-`testCases` consist of mobile and web related tests.
+`testCases` consist of api, mobile and web related tests.
-`utilities` consist of Java classes such as `AppiumDriverEx` for appium driver session, `DriverFactory` for web session, BaseFunction for defining basic framework functions, `Hooks` for Before and After test hooks, `ExtentReportManager` for spark report configuration with testNG.xml, `PropFileHandler` for reading the properties file.
+`utilities` consist of Java classes such as `DataProviders` and `XLUtility` for reading excel files, `AppiumDriverEx` for appium driver session, `DriverFactory` for web session, BaseFunction for defining basic framework functions, `Hooks` for Before and After test hooks, `ExtentReportManager` for spark report configuration with testNG.xml, `PropFileHandler` for reading the properties file.
-`resources` consist of config.properties file for testData.
+`resources` consist of `config.properties`, `faker_json_schema.json`, `json_schema.json`, `routes.properties` and `Userdata.xlsx` file for testData.

 # How to Run the testcases
 There is a testng.xml file in the root folder.
 Open the testng.xml file
 Include the respected classes along with their respective methods to the test.
-Use the specific Application type parameter i.e. `mobile`/`web`
+Use the specific Application type parameter i.e. `mobile`/`web`/`api` also the Hooks class is recommended to call in testng.xml file
 Right-click on the xml file and select run with testng.